doyoubi/undermoon/README.md

 "server_proxy4:6004"
 ```

-And we can remove the server_proxy3 from the `undermoon` cluster.
+And we can remove the server_proxy3 from the `undermoon` cluster now.
 ```bash
 $ curl -XDELETE http://localhost:7799/api/v2/proxies/meta/server_proxy3:6003
 ```